alphagov/govuk-developer-docs/source/manual/data-gov-uk-operations.html.md

 ssh co@co-prod3.dh.bytemark.co.uk
 ```

+**When working on co-prod3, you must pair because we don't have a robust development environment for the current CKAN configuration.**

 ## Reindexing [Find]

 This is done using the `search:reindex` rake task in [Publish] and will not cause any app downtime.